 Here are some basic tips to help keep your records straight for a smooth IRS tax audit:

 The IRS accepts scanned and digital receipts for tax write-offs.
 So if you are not good at storing your papers, you can always just snap a photo on your smartphone.
 Always make sure you get a clear picture where you can see the date, total purchase amount, and address of the business.
+At least 3 years is the length to keep tax receipts so scanning your documents could allow you to easily access them in the future.

 Using file folders is an extremely effective way to organize your documents.
 You can use several folders and label them with the different categories that apply to your business’ income and expenses.
 For example medical expenses, banking info, child care receipts, or goodwill donations.